 We are proud to be an active and valued member of the communities in which we operate, building strong relationships with people and communities.

 Located in West Texas and southeastern New Mexico, the Permian Basin is a growth area for ConocoPhillips.

-The company holds approximately 800,000 net acres in the Permian Basin, which includes 87,000 net acres in the Delaware Basin and 58,000 unconventional net acres in the Midland Basin.
-With the number of stacked plays in this basin, we expect drilling and production to continue for many years.
+The company now holds more than a million net acres in the Permian Basin, which includes approximately 440,000 unconventional net acres in the Delaware Basin and about 260,000 unconventional net acres in the Midland Basin.
+Net production for Permian in the second quarter of 2021 was 435 MBOED.